Discover Peace of Mind With Prenatal Screening Tests

 What is a noninvasive prenatal screening?

 Noninvasive prenatal screening (NIPS), also called non-invasive prenatal testing (NIPT), analyzes cell-free fetal DNA from a simple maternal blood test.
 Unlike amniocentesis—which involves sampling amniotic fluid—NIPS carries minimal risk.
 It can detect conditions such as Down syndrome (trisomy 21), Edwards syndrome (trisomy 18), and Patau syndrome (trisomy 13) with over 99% sensitivity and specificity.
-While it offers early insights into fetal health, NIPS is a screening test, so any high-risk result should be confirmed through a diagnostic procedure.

 What is the EarlyReveal™ non-invasive prenatal screen?